microsoft/aks-ingress-contour-cert-manager-lets-encrypt/README.md

   ```

-- Wait for thepods to start
+- Wait for the pods to start
   - Press `ctl-c` once all pods are running

   ```bash